John Young (governor)

 John Young (June 12, 1802 – April 23, 1852) was an American politician.
-He served in the New York State Assembly (1832, 1845–1846), the United States House of Representatives (1836-1837, 1841–1843) and as Governor of New York (1847-1848).
+He served in the New York State Assembly (1832, 1845–1846), the United States House of Representatives (1836–1837, 1841–1843) and as the fifteenth Governor of New York (1847–1848).

 Early life

 Young was born in Chelsea, Vermont on June 12, 1802.
 As a child, his family moved to Freeport (now Conesus) in Livingston County, New York, where his parents operated an inn.
 He attended the schools of Conesus and Lima Academy in Lima, New York.
 His academy education enabled him to qualify as a schoolteacher, after which he taught at schools in Livonia, New York.
 He later studied law with Augustus A. Bennett of East Avon, New York, and Ambrose Bennett of Geneseo, New York.

 In 1829, Young was admitted to the bar, after which he began a practice in Geneseo.
 Among the prospective attorneys who later studied under him was his brother in law James Wood, and Young and Wood later formed a partnership.